sybip/gtm-lab/README.md

 ## Introduction
 Hello and welcome to the GTM Lab.
-This is a fun project to study and re-implement the goTenna Mesh protocols on inexpensive hardware based on the ESP32 MCU and RFM95W radio modules, using only unrestricted, publicly available information.
+This is a fun project to study and re-implement the goTenna Mesh protocols on inexpensive hardware based on the ESP32 MCU and Semtech SX1276 long range radio modules (like HopeRF RFM95W), using only unrestricted, publicly available information.
 All project code is open source under the [MIT license](/LICENSE).

 The inspiration for the project was a message posted by user **dillon** on the goTenna community forum: